-In June 2015, GASB issued Statement No. 74, Financial Reporting for Post-employment Benefits Plans Other Than Pension Plans (OPEB).
-The objective of this Statement is to improve the usefulness of information about postemployment benefits other than pensions included in the general purpose external financial reports of state and local governmental OPEB plans for making decisions and assessing accountability.
-The provisions are effective for reporting periods beginning after December 15, 2016.
-The Port adopted this standard and included the prescribed disclosures in Note 9 Post-Employment Health Care Benefits Trust Fund.
+In June 2015, GASB issued Statement No. 75 (GASB 75), Accounting and Financial Reporting for Post-employment Benefits Other Than Pensions.
+The statement establishes standards for state and local government employer recognition, measurement and presentation of information about post-employment benefits other than pensions (OPEB).
+The provisions in Statement 75 are effective for fiscal years beginning after June 15, 2017.
+The Port adopted this standard and included the prescribed disclosures in Note 9, Post-Employment Health Care Benefits Trust Fund.